FIRSTRobotics/fms-manual/source/off-season-fms/configuration/upgrading-from-a-previous-edition-of-fms-off-season.rst

 Installing FMS Off-Season
 -------------------------

-For information on installing the new version of FMS, please `go to this article. <../../offseason/l/589507-installation>`_
+For information on installing the new version of FMS, please :doc:`go to this article. <installation>`.

 Failed Installations
 --------------------